 Without question, daily, consistent use of a broad-spectrum SPF 30 or greater 365 days a year, rain or shine, is the best way to preserve the health of your skin and reduce the risk of early skin ageing (fine lines, uneven skin tone, and loss of radiance) and even skin cancer.

 The research is clear: you need to wear sunscreen every day, rain or shine, to prevent both skin cancer and skin’s premature ageing.
 But what if you don’t like wearing sunscreen, even though you know you should?

 Yes, sunscreens are safe for everyone.
 In fact, when applied as they should be (which is described on every sunscreen’s label) they save lives and prevent an extensive range of skin problems.

-If you’ve got a collection of sunscreens in your bathroom cabinet left over from last summer and beyond, you may want to think twice before you put any on your skin and head out into the sunshine.
+If you’ve got a bottle of sunscreen left over from last summer, you may want to think twice before you use it, or you could end up with sun damage.